matchret/Portfolio/README.md

 # Portfolio
-www.mathieuchretien.com<br/>
+www.mathieuchretien.com
-This is my career portfolio.
-I use AWS amplify to
+This is my career portfolio created in React.
+I use AWS amplify to host this website.
 ## Dependency
 - Frontend
 "@aws-amplify/ui-react": "^5.0.4"  (Contact form input)